philzook58/philzook58.github.io/_posts/2025-02-18-rewrite_rules.md

 The termination competition has a couple formats for string and term rewriting systems.

 - <https://github.com/TermCOMP/TPDB> Termination competition database
+- <https://github.com/philzook58/TPDB> exported into the more trs readable format
 - <https://termination-portal.org/wiki/Termination_Competition>
 - <https://www.cs.tau.ac.il/~nachum/papers/printemp-print.pdf> 33 examples of Termination by Dershowitz has some examples